 But if you are going on your first RV road trip, the best way to camp is at the designated RV campgrounds.

 Some RVs have 30amp hookups and some have 50amp.
 Usually, the larger rigs have 50amp, and if you are going somewhere hot where you will want to run both AC’s in the rig you will want the 50amp.

 Find campsites that are easy in and out – preferably pull-through, have a paved parking area, offer amenities like shower, laundry, dog park, playground and have knowledgeable staff to answer your questions.

-Your biggest challenge is most likely going to be setting up camp, and that’s why the orientation is so important.
+PRO-TIP: Your biggest challenge is most likely going to be setting up camp, and that’s why orientation is so important.
 After parking and leveling your RV, electric and water (grey, black, and fresh) systems need to be hooked up.

 For first-time RV renters, you’ll want to go with the easiest out there.
 Stay at a fully-loaded RV park or campground that has full hookups, a dump station, and staff on-site is the easiest and safest experience.